StigLidu/DualDistill/README.md

 ## ⚠️ Important Notes

 - **Self-Distillation Warning**: The self-distillation step requires sampling many trajectories and can be time-consuming.
-Plan accordingly for computational resources.
 - **Code Execution Safety**: The evaluation scripts execute model-generated code locally.
-Only use trusted models and review generated code before execution.
+Only use trusted models before execution.

 ## License